 The Treaty of Paris 1763 signed on February 10, 1763, saw France renounce to England all the territory of North America east of the Mississippi River.
 The Kingdom of England assumed sovereignty over this territory which France purported to have exercised sovereignty over.
 The Indigenous Nations of North America never accepted that France owned the territory and had no right to transfer it to England.
 There was neither war nor treaty between the Indigenous Nations of North America and the Kingdom of France that granted France ownership of the said territory.

-The Royal Proclamation of 1763 was issued by King George III and is a document that set out guidelines for European settlement of Aboriginal territories in parts of North America.
+The Royal Proclamation of 1763 was issued by King George III that sets out the principles for sovereign relations.
+It sets the terms for European settlement of indigenous territories in parts of North America.
 The Proclamation affirmed Aboriginal

-EXCLUSIVE LAND USE
+EXCLUSIVE RESERVE LAND

 HUNTING & FISHING RIGHTS

 The Anishinaabe retained the “Full privilege to hunt, trap, fish etc. on those ceded by us”.
 Traditional harvesting rights were guaranteed.
 All Anishinabek members of the treaty were to have unrestricted access to hunt and fish as they always had throughout their traditional territories.